rao10/cassCosomology1/content/Atlantis Period/10K BCE Period.md

 >
 > Q: (Pierre) You mean the water transfer?
 Yeah, that's the arcing.
 The plasma connection between Earth and...
 >
 > (L) Was this the same event that left that gigantic scar on Mars?
-(I don�t know how anybody can look at that scar and not get the willies!)
+(I don&#39;t know how anybody can look at that scar and not get the willies!)
 >
 > A: Yes.
 >